catalyst-cloud/catalystcloud-docs/source/compute/gpu-support.rst

 ************

 The CUDA version supported is specific to the NVIDIA driver release version.
-For most GPU flavors, simply download the appropriate CUDA toolkit version from NVIDIA to match the driver release used in the instance:
+In most cases simply download the appropriate CUDA toolkit version from NVIDIA to match the driver release used in the instance:

 https://docs.nvidia.com/cuda/cuda-installation-guide-linux/